unifem/smartgit/README.md

 - On Linux, the default browser *Firefox* does not hide its address bar in its native full-screen mode.
 You are recommended to use *Google Chrome* or *Chromium browser* instead.
 However, you can use *Firefox* for a full-screen viewing mode by clicking on the `Fullscreen` button in the left sidebar of Docker desktop environment.
 However, this is not recommended for day-to-day use, because *Firefox* would exit this full-screen mode whenever you press `Esc`, which may happen quite often.

 If your Docker desktop environment started automatically in a non-recommended browser, you can copy and paste the URL into a recommended browser.
 ## Tips and Tricks
 1. By default, Docker uses two CPU cores and 2GB of memory on Mac and Windows.
 If you want to run large jobs, go to the `Advanced` tab in `Settings` (or `Preferences` for Mac) and increase the amount of memory dedicated to Docker.
 2. When using the Docker image, the files under `$HOME/.config`, `$HOME/.ssh`,  `$HOME/shared` and any other directory that you might have mounted explicitly are persistent.
 Any change to files in other directories will be lost when you stop the Docker image. `$HOME/.config` contains the configuration files of the desktop environment. `$HOME/shared` maps to the working directory on the host where you started the docker image.
 3. The `$HOME/.ssh` directory in the Docker image maps to the `.ssh` directory on your host computer.
 This is particularly convenient for you to use your ssh-keys for authentications with git repositories on github.com or bitbucket.org.
 To use your ssh-keys, run the `ssh-add` in a terminal to add your keys to the ssh-agent.
 4. You can copy and paste between the host and the Docker image through the `Clipboard` box in the left toolbar, which is synced automatically with the clipboard of the Docker image.
-To copy from the Docker image to the host, first select the text in the Docker image, and then go to the `Clipboard` box to copy.
-To copy from host to the Docker image, first paste the text into the `Clipboard` box, and then paste the text in the Docker image.
+To copy from the Docker image to the host, first, select the text in the Docker image, and then go to the `Clipboard` box to copy.
+To copy from host to the Docker image, first, paste the text into the `Clipboard` box, and then paste the text in the Docker image.